NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

     20.233453  12.41562  2451623.7345     --      --    12.3
     20.243452  12.40435  2451623.8525     --      --    15.6

-Note that the data table to be joined doesn't have to have the same columns as the original data table.
-The empty field will be automatically masked out.
+Note that the data table to be stacked doesn't have to have the same columns as the original data table.
+A keyword `join_type` is used to decide how to process the different sets of columns.
+See `~astropy.table.Table.vstack()` for more detail.

 Because the underlying `~astropy.table.QTable` can be exposed by the `~sbpy.data.DataClass.table` property, it is possible to modify the data